-HepB vaccine also is indicated for adults aged 60 years and older who have not been previously vaccinated when any of the following is present:
+HepB vaccine also is indicated for adults aged 60 years and older who have not been previously vaccinated and who have any of the following:

 A desire for protection from hepatitis B

 A sexually active lifestyle in people who are not in a long-term, mutually monogamous relationship (eg, > 1 sex partner during the previous 6 months)

 Need for evaluation or treatment of a sexually transmitted infection

 Current or recent use of illicit injection drugs